cassini1010/documentations/docs/ubuntu_server.md

 ssh username@<ip-add of server>
 ```

-## to get rid of extering password to login to remote-server
+## to get rid of entering password to login to remote-server

 Use SSH public key encryption to get rid of typing the password all the time when you login to your server.
 This requires you to generate ssh keypairs.